Gnarwarre

-Gnarwarre is a rural locality in the Surf Coast Shire, Victoria, Australia.
+Gnarwarre is a locality in the Surf Coast Shire, Victoria, Australia.
 In the 1800s, the locality was alternately known as Shankhill.
 In the 2016 census, Gnarwarre had a population of 267 people.

 History

 The area was first settled by squatters in the late 1830s.
 The Gnarwarre Parish was first advertised for sale in 1839, with the parish, consisting of 22 lots of 640 acres or bigger, put up for sale on 10 June 1840.
 The sale was dramatically less successful than the February sale of blocks in the Barrabool Parish, with only four blocks being sold; virtually all of the remainder would be eventually sold in the 1850s.
 The Gnarwarre Parish did not see the same significant subdivision that occurred in the nearby Modewarre and Duneed parishes, which Wynd attributes to the land being seen as more suitable for grazing.

 The population in the Gnarwarre area, as opposed to areas further east, was largely Catholic.
 A Catholic school was established at Gnarwarre in 1853, and was used as a church on Sundays.
 A more permanent school building was slowly constructed over several years, and finally opened on 2 February 1862; Wynd suggests that poverty on the part of the local population had meant that further work was only done when funds became available.
 An Anglican school also opened at Gnarwarre in November 1856, and a Primitive Methodist church opened around 1865.
 The Catholic school became a common school, then in 1872 the first Gnarwarre State School, but was closed down at the end of 1874 as it was to be replaced by a new school on a new two-acre site.

 The Shankhill Hotel was opened by James Murphy in 1856, but was burned down in 1864 and not rebuilt.
 The Gnarwarre Hotel was opened by Patrick Corbett in 1864 on a site "a little distance west" of the former hotel.
 A post office opened on 1 October 1857.
 In addition to the hotel, in 1861, Gnarwarre had a butcher, a blacksmith, and store.
 The former Catholic church and school ceased being used for services from around 1900, was used as a dance hall during World War I, and was demolished in 1959.
 The Gnarwarre Hotel closed in 1922 and was demolished in 1968.
 Gnarwarre Post Office closed on 30 June 1963.